bilou12/dapp-flight-surety/README.md

   - the oracle requests will be transmitted to server.js via events.
   - upon reception of the oracle request, the server will store the eventIndex associated to the flight.

+  2. after the oracle is submitted, the user can "View the insurance policy" and buy an insurance up to 1 ether.

-  2. click on btn "request-oracle"
+  3. click on btn "request-oracle"

   - the click call the function "triggerOracleEvent" from the smart contract.
   - the function emit an event "SubmitOracleResponse".